The Oregon Promise Helps Pay Tuition

 What is Oregon Promise?

 Oregon Promise is a state grant that covers most tuition at any Oregon community college for recent high school graduates and GED® recipients.
-Funding for Oregon Promise for the 2017-2018 academic year is subject to Oregon Legislative approval.

 Who is eligible?

 You must meet all of the following criteria –

 - Complete an Oregon Promise Grant Application by the appropriate deadline

 - Be a recent Oregon high school graduate or GED recipient

 - Document a 2.5 cumulative high school GPA or higher; or a GED score of 145 or higher on each test

 - Plan to attend at least half-time at an Oregon community college within 6 months of high school graduation or GED completion

 - Be an Oregon resident for at least 12 months prior to attendance

 - Have filed a FAFSA or ORSAA application and listed at least one Oregon community college